Romania Wedding Traditions: What to Expect & What Gifts to Bring

 You can expect to have a live band or multiple live bands, including a lot of traditional music or a more modern approach – a DJ.

-Personally, I believe that the latter is better when it comes to the fun potential – but expect to hear traditional music even if there’s a DJ present, because for some reason people at weddings really like the “hora” (our traditional dance where everybody endlessly dances in a circle).
+Personally, I believe that the latter is better when it comes to the fun potential – but expect to hear traditional music even if there’s a DJ present, because for some reason people at weddings really like the “hora” (our traditional dance where everybody endlessly dances in a circle, and you’re expected to join at least once.).

 Yes, I’m not a fan of that.
 Ha!